winniediana4/portfolio-landing-page/README.md

 #### Author
 Winnie Diana Anyango
 ## Description
-This is my portfolio landing page with details on everything about me
+This is my portfolio landing page with details on everything about me from education, to work-experience, to hobbies, likes and dislikes
 ### Prerequisites
 You need to have git installed
 You can install it with the following command in your terminal